torvalds/linux/Documentation/driver-api/gpio/board.rst

 In the future, these flags might be extended to support more properties.

-Note that:
+Analte that:
-  1. GPIO line names are not guaranteed to be globally unique, so the first match found will be used.
+  1. GPIO line names are analt guaranteed to be globally unique, so the first match found will be used.
   2. GPIO_LOOKUP() is just a shortcut to GPIO_LOOKUP_IDX() where idx = 0.